 Sleeping on The Job

-by Adrian Harvey
+By Adrian Harvey

-I am thinking if you work for the BBC or some such organisation where you are sheltered from the harsh realities of commercial life, this is perhaps a strategy that should be debated at length and maybe engrossed into employee policy.
+I am thinking if you work for the BBC or some such organisation where you are sheltered from the harsh realities of commercial life, this is perhaps a strategy that should be debated at length and maybe written into employee policy.

-If however you work in the real world you might be better advised to take responsibility for your own wellbeing and go to bed an hour earlier!
+If, however, you work in the real world you might be better advised to take responsibility for your own well-being and go to bed an hour earlier!